Isoscape: Nitrogen Isoscapes

-Like carbon, scientists are able to map nitrogen isotope ratios (δ^{1}^{5}N) due to the fractionation of two stable isotopes of nitrogen: ^{1}^{4}N and ^{1}^{5}N. Marine nitrogen is sourced from diffusion of N₂ from the air into the ocean, freshwater run-off from continents including fertilizers and other land-based nutrients, and nitrogen fixation by primary producers like cyanobacteria which can all influence the baseline δ^{1}^{5}N of the ocean in a given area.
+Like carbon, scientists are able to map nitrogen isotope ratios (δ^{15}N) due to the fractionation of two stable isotopes of nitrogen: ^{14}N and ^{15}N. Marine nitrogen is sourced from diffusion of N_{2} from the air into the ocean, freshwater run-off from continents including fertilizers and other land-based nutrients, and nitrogen fixation by primary producers like cyanobacteria which can all influence the baseline δ^{15}N of the ocean in a given area.
 From there, nitrogen fractionation is mainly controlled through biological processes that utilize nitrogen, further detailed in the marine nitrogen cycle.
-For example the process of denitrification and the use of NH4+ (ammonia), NO2-, and NO3- (nitrate) by marine organisms alters the δ^{1}^{5}N in the water.
-As a result, δ^{1}^{5}N patterns in the ocean reflect areas where nitrogen is being heavily altered through denitrification or by organismal use within a food web.
-It is important to note that seasonality influencing primary productivity also plays a role in δ^{1}^{5}N patterns at certain times of the year.
+For example the process of denitrification and the use of NH4+ (ammonia), NO2-, and NO3- (nitrate) by marine organisms alters the δ^{15}N in the water.
+As a result, δ^{15}N patterns in the ocean reflect areas where nitrogen is being heavily altered through denitrification or by organismal use within a food web.
+Seasonality influencing primary productivity also plays a role in δ^{15}N patterns at certain times of the year.
 For an example of marine nitrogen isoscape....

-Due to the large role of biological reactions on the fractionation of nitrogen, δ^{1}^{5}N isoscapes provide valuable information for stable isotope analysis in marine ecology.
-Nitrogen isoscapes provide spatial and temporal δ^{1}^{5}N baselines that can be used to inform food web studies.
-Due to the alteration of nitrogen as it is passed up the food chain, stable isotope analysis of marine consumers can be paired with δ^{1}^{5}N isoscapes to place a consumer at a trophic level within a food web.
+Due to the large role of biological reactions on the fractionation of nitrogen, δ^{15}N isoscapes provide valuable information for stable isotope analysis in marine ecology.
+Nitrogen isoscapes provide spatial and temporal δ^{15}N baselines that can be used to inform food web studies.
+Due to the alteration of nitrogen as it is passed up the food chain, stable isotope analysis of marine consumers can be paired with δ^{15}N isoscapes to place a consumer at a trophic level within a food web.